workspaceofomari/workspaceofomari/README.md

-## Hi there 👋
+## hi there

-Hey, I’m Omari and I just started my coding career.
+hey, i’m omari and I just started my coding career.
 I’ve made up my mind to learn the ins and outs of creating well-functioning websites.
 For now, I’m just beginning with the basics by learning the basics of the web: HTML and CSS.